Venue List

 EH8 9TF

-405Edinburgh City Corps is The Salvation Army church in the heart of the city.
-Light refreshments will be available 14 – 18 August from 11:00 – 17:00.
-Afternoon teas will be served from 13:00 – 17:00 on 21 – 26 August.
-Quiet space and free refreshments available during the day for Fringe performers and staff from 07 August.211
+405Edinburgh City Corps is the Salvation Army church in the heart of the city.
+Community cafe open throughout the Fringe with afternoon teas served 13:00-17:00 24-29 August.
+Quiet space and free refreshments available during the day for Fringe performers and staff from 10th August.312

 The Scotch Malt Whisky Society - Queen Street28 Queen Street